Short-term business loans

 If you are applying for an amount up to $150,000, you will likely be approved the same day.
 If you are applying for more than $150,000, you will need to demonstrate to a lender that your business revenue is sufficient to repay the higher amount, and that your business revenue will remain stable for the term.

-How to avoid being declined for a short-term business loan
+How to avoid being declined

 The number one reason a short-term business loan application will be declined is because your business financials do not illustrate an ability to service the loan amount.
 You can strengthen your application by providing a lender with a business plan - a detailed plan showing how you plan to use the funds and meet your repayments.